A Riemann-Roch formula for singular reductions by circle actions: Invariant Riemann-Roch formula

 Plugging this into Proposition \ref{RRasyprop} and expressing the distributions \eqref{pvdef} and \eqref{pvdef2} as distributions on the Lie group ${S^1}$ we get

 where $\widetilde{\chi}^{(m)}_F$ is the meromorphic function defined for any $F\in\F_0$ and $z\in\C$ by

 Notice that the dependence on the test function $\psi$ has cancelled out in \eqref{RRS1final}.
-Now, by a result of Meinrenken in \cite[Theorem 5.1]{meinrenken96}, the left hand side of \eqref{RRS1final} is an arithmetic poynomial in $m\in\N$, while the terms of the right hand side except $\O(m^{-\infty})$ are polynomials in $m\in\N$, so that the error term in \eqref{RRS1final} actually vanishes identically in $m\in\N$.
+Now, by a result of Meinrenken in \cite[Theorem 5.1]{meinrenken96}, the left-hand side of \eqref{RRS1final} is an arithmetic poynomial in $m\in\N$, while the terms of the right-hand side except $\O(m^{-\infty})$ are polynomials in $m\in\N$, so that the error term in \eqref{RRS1final} actually vanishes identically in $m\in\N$.

 Note that, as seen for instance from \cite[(2.5)]{DGMW95}, the poles of $\widetilde{\chi}^{(m)}_F(z)$ are contained in $\{0,1\}\subset\C$.
 Therefore, with a change of coordinates the residue theorem implies that